 Derek Jarman's Prospect Cottage is to be the setting for a unique event featuring Ben Wishaw reading from 'Modern Nature' journals

-Derek Jarman’s Dungeness home, Prospect Cottage, is to be the setting for a performance that will present the artist’s late 20th century diaries alongside music composed over the same period of time.
+Derek Jarman’s Dungeness home, Prospect Cottage, is to be the setting for a performance - Strange Concord - that will present the artist’s late 20th century diaries alongside music composed over the same period of time.
 The performance will be the centrepiece of a new festival, Autumn Reads, which is replacing the Creative Folkestone Book Festival for this year, due to ongoing Covid-19 restrictions.

 Acclaimed actor Ben Whishaw (perhaps best known for playing Q in the James Bond films Skyfall, Spectre and the forthcoming No Time To Die, as well as voicing the title character in successive, greatly loved Paddington films) will read from Jarman’s Modern Nature journals inside the cottage on the starkly beautiful Romney Marsh.

 The special event of words and music will see Jarman’s thoughts, memories, observations and experiences accompanied by New York avant garde composer John Zorn’s The Dead Man and Polish contemporary classical composer Henry Gorecki’s Good Night.
 The 70-minute Strange Concord Time Machine Event will see Ben Whishaw making his way through the cottage as daytime turns to dusk.
 The event, filmed and produced by The Space, will be free to view on Saturday 21 November at creativefolkestone.org.uk.